 It goes without saying that a Washington, DC, wedding photographer’s first job is to make couples look great on film.
 Whenever we pick up our cameras, we aim to produce images in which future spouses or newlyweds shine.
 They should be at their most beautiful/handsomest in these pictures, of course.
 DC wedding photographers should always cast their clients in favorable lighting and emphasize their best features.

 We have found, however, that drawing out a bride’s and groom’s inner radiance is equally if not more important.
 Couples should also look fantastic on a deeper emotional level in their wedding photography.
-Happiness should radiate out of them in the images we capture of them.
+Happiness should emanate out of them in the images we capture of them.
 The photos should show how they feel in the arms of the person they will marry/have married.
 We want this because when those emotions shine through on film, brides and grooms look that much more beautiful.

 If we do this part of our jobs right, then the setting in which we photograph a couple barely matters.
 If our pictures elicit the affection that a couple has for each other, then almost nothing can distract from that.
 The ugliest possible background is not enough to distract the viewer from how good the future spouses or newlyweds look.
 We could photograph them in a grimy DC alley, and no one would notice anything but the two of them.
 Not that we would ever do something like that, of course!
 We obviously seek out venues that complement the people we are photographing and that enhance the beauty of their love.